 longer-term direction of a market or risk factor.
 I will call this skill-based

 diversification.
-It can be hard to find but may prove stable relative to many
+It can be hard to find, but it may prove stable relative to many macro-factor-based diversification strategies.

 No comments: